josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌱_Prosocial_Roots/🌸_Digitally_Women/🦑_Krakens_Against_Spycops/🏏_where_have_all_the_linesmen_gone.md

 The institutional chain behind him disappears.

-The person interacting with him is deliberately deprived of the information that would ordinarily tell her:
+The person interacting with him is deliberately deprived of information that would ordinarily tell her:

 > **You are interacting with the state.**

 That concealment can be necessary for legitimate undercover policing.

-But it creates an enormous secondary obligation.
+It therefore creates an enormous secondary obligation.

 Because the person on the other side cannot enforce boundaries against state powers she does not know are present.